iinkaa/iinkaa/README.md

 ## Hi, I,m Inkaa 👋

+Geophysics undergraduate student at Gadjah Mada University who is interested in mining and likes numbers.
+Learn to improve and increase skills and experience in the realm of geophysics.

 - 🌱 I'm currently learning about phyton programming language
 - 👯 I want to collaborate in learning new things related to the world of coding
 - 🤔 I'm looking for help to understand programming languages and their utilization